-Fig. 1. a) Constancy of natural image statistics.
-Left: three images.
-Center: each plot presents the histogram of the same coefficient from a wavelet decomposition of the image on the left.
-Right: conditional histogram of the coefficient conditioned on the value of the co-located coefficient of immediately coarser scale (its parent). b) Biological vision frequently disregards feature dependences.
-Top: a stimulus that differs from it surrounds by a single feature (color) is salient.
-Bottom: differences in feature conjunctions (color and orientation) are not.
+Fig. 1. (a) Constancy of natural image statistics. (a.1) Three images. (a.2) Each plot presents the histogram of the same coefficient from a wavelet decomposition of the image on the left. (a.3) Conditional histogram of the coefficient conditioned on the value of the colocated coefficient of an immediately coarser scale (its parent). (b) Biological vision frequently disregards feature dependences. (b.1) A Stimulus that differs from it surrounds by a single feature (color) is salient. (b.2) Differences in feature conjunctions (color and orientation) are not.